aristanetworks/avd/ansible_collections/arista/avd/roles/eos_validate_state/ANTA-Preview.md

   ~ that can be found in the LICENSE file.
   -->

-# eos_validate_state - Preview Intergration with ANTA
+# eos_validate_state - Preview Integration with ANTA

 !!! warning
     eos_validate_state intergration with ANTA is in preview.
 Everything is subject to change.